jake-knerr/cogent/README.md

 #### Another great idea with a fatal flaw.

-No children or attributes may be set in the constructor, like a normal `document.createElement()`.
+No children or attributes may be set in the constructor, which is consistent with the behavior of `document.createElement()`.
 This would preclude a `props` sent to the constructor, which is convenient.

 Also, custom elements require tracking when the component mounts or when properties change, etc. Render becomes indeterminate.
 Also, custom elements create pressure to reflect properties to attributes.